Renzythejava/MineChat/README.md

-that plugin blocks bad words, advert. you can select this words and urls in words.txt and urls.txt. that plugin for bungeecord server don't forger :D
+that plugin blocks bad words, advert. you can select this words and urls in words.txt and urls.txt. that plugin for bungeecord server don't forget :D